rceid/transport_weather/README.md

 ## 4. Data Cleaning with Scala in Spark
 Also located in the *hive_hbase_spark*, *spark_clean_join.scala* contains the commands to clean  weather, public transit, and Divvy bike share Hive tables and group them on a daily and monthly level for application views.
 Cleaned tables are saved directly into Hive with this script.
 ____
-## 5. Send Tables to HBase to interface with web application
+## 5. Send Hive tables to HBase
 The last file in the *hive_hbase_spark* directory is *hive_to_hbase.hql*.
 The script creates a Hive table linked to a new HBase table, serializes the data in Hive and reserializes it in HBase.
+The HBase tables will interface will the web application and be queried in the appropriate views.

-The tables include a monthly views of public transit, bikeshare, and weather info, as well as daily view from 2014 to 2019.
+The tables include a monthly views of public transit, bikeshare, and weather info, as well as daily views.
+They span 2014 to 2019.
 ____
-## 6. Speed layer with Scala
+## 6. Speed Layer with Scala
 The directory *speed_layer* contains the script to create the uber-jar to be run from the EMR terminal to ingest data from the submit form of the application.

 The script takes the data submitted, processes it as a scala object, then adds the month as a row to the HBase table containing monthly transport and weather data.
 ____
-## 7. The web application
+## 7. The Web Application
 Starting from the home page, the user has four views to select:

 **i)** *Explore Monthly Divvy and CTA usage with weather by year*: